As a reminder, you are reading this article as a part of the 4I’s series:

-It’s a very effective way to explore the possibilities and the real value behind any sort of functions or actions, it will lead you to not only improve the experience, it will give you the ultimate ability to humanize the experience as well. you should read “Interaction personas: why, what, and how” on medium to know more about it and how it should be used.
+It’s a very effective way to explore the possibilities and the real value behind any functions or actions, it will lead you to not only improve the experience, but it will also give you the ultimate ability to humanize the experience as well.
+You should read “Interaction personas: why, what, and how” on medium to know more about it and how you can use it.

 The information you collect should be out of the user group, not only individually.
 I guess you already know.
-But, Why it’s important to have such a template?
+But, why it’s essential to have such a template?

 - To be more familiar with your users.